 common words to be ignored.

-The plugin API enables you to provide a full-text parser of your own so that you have control over the basic duties of a parser.
+The plugin API enables you to use a full-text parser other than the default built-in full-text parser.
+The plugin API also enables you to provide a full-text parser of your own so that you have control over the basic duties of a parser.
 A parser plugin can operate in either of two roles:

 The plugin can replace the built-in parser.
-In this role, the plugin reads the input to be parsed, splits it up into words, and passes the words to the server (either for indexing or for word accumulation).
+In this role, the plugin reads the input to be parsed, splits it up into words/tokens, and passes the words/tokens to the server (either for indexing or for word/token accumulation).

 The plugin can act in conjunction with the built-in parser